julian-heng/cbr2pdf/README.md

  3. Rewrite to python?
 (See above)
  4. Ensure that this script runs on different distros, mainly BSD and other linux distros like Fedora, CentOS, etc

+## Performance
+Recently, I've added a dodgy way of running the script in parallel.
+To see if parallelisation helps, see the [performace](performance.md) page.

+TL:DR - Script runs very well when runnning with 2 parallels, slower with 4 parallels and having the spinner enabled slows down the script tremendously.

 ## Installation
 ### Git
 ```sh